washingtonyachtclub/documents/WYC_By-Laws.md

 # Positions
 ## Appointment
 Position Holders are appointed by the Co-Commodores with the approval of the Executive Council.
-Secretary and Treasurer are paid Positions and must be approved by a majority vote of either the General Membership or the Executive Council.
 The Co-Commodores may remove Position Holders from their Position, but decisions of removal may be overturned by a majority vote of the Executive Council.
 Additional Positions may be created at the discretion of the Co-Commodores or the Executive Council.

 ## Dues Exemption
 Position Holders are exempt from paying membership dues if the Member acts in the capacity of their designated role during the quarter(s) in which dues exemption is claimed.

 ## Positions
-The following are descriptions of Positions in the Club:

 ### Fundraising Chair
 1. Pursues financial support for our nonprofit organization through grant applications, funding requests, and periodic calls for donations.